lf-edge/ekuiper/docs/en_US/guide/rules/incremental.md

 }
 ```

-For the above rule, we can query the rule's execution plan using the [explain api](../../api/restapi/rules.md#query-rule-plan):
+For the above rules, we can query the query plan of the rules through the [explain api](../../api/restapi/rules.md#Query rule plan):

 ```txt
 {"op":"ProjectPlan_0","info":"Fields:[ Call:{ name:count, args:[*] } ]"}